 The shares of common stock being offered by the selling stockholders are those issuable to the selling stockholders upon conversion of the Preferred Stock, exercise of the Warrants, and those issued upon conversion of the Converted Note.
 For additional information regarding the issuance of the Preferred Stock, the Warrants, and the Converted Note, see "Prospectus Summary - Securities Being Offered" above.
 We are registering the shares of common stock in order to permit the selling stockholders to offer the shares for resale from time to time.
-Except for the ownership of the Preferred Stock and the Warrants issued pursuant to the Securities Purchase Agreement and the appointment of Allen S. Moseley (a member of the general partner of Noro-Moseley Partners VI, L.P.) to our Board of Directors upon the closing of the Private Placement, the selling stockholders (other than IPP) have not had any material relationship with us within the past three years.
+Except for the ownership of the Preferred Stock and the Warrants issued pursuant to the Securities Purchase Agreement and the appointment of Allen S. Moseley (a member of the general partner of Noro-Moseley Partners VI, L.P.) to our Board of Directors upon the closing of the Issuance, the selling stockholders (other than IPP) have not had any material relationship with us within the past three years.
 On December 7, 2011, we purchased substantially all of the assets of IPP and issued the Converted Note as part of the purchase price.
 On June 15, 2012, we issued 1,529,729 shares of common stock to IPP upon conversion of the Converted Note in accordance with its terms.
-Except for the Private Placement and the transactions with IPP described above, neither we nor any predecessor of us has been a party to any securities transactions with any of the selling stockholders.
-The table below provides information with respect to each of the two securities transactions involving IPP.